 Starfleet records no authorized Federation ships besides the Enterprise in their current quadrant of space.

 The Enterprise is still using the Galileo shuttlecraft (registry NCC-1701/7), last seen in "Metamorphosis".
-[The remastered version shows a second shuttlecraft in the hangar bay: the Columbus (mentioned but shown with the wrong registry number -- it has the same number as the Galileo -- in "The Galileo Seven"), registry NCC-1701/2.]
+[The remastered version shows a second shuttlecraft in the hangar bay: the Columbus (mentioned but shown with the wrong registry number -- it had the same number as the Galileo -- in the original version of "The Galileo Seven"), registry NCC-1701/2.]

 Kirk's quarters are on deck 5.
 His cabin number is still 3F 121. ("The Conscience of the King")